pixl8/Preside-CMS/support/docs/source/reference/presideobjects/website_applied_permission.rst

-Website context permission
+Website applied permission
 ==========================

 Overview
 --------

-A website context permission records a grants or deny permission for a given user benefit, permission key and context.
+A website applied permission records a grants or deny permission for a given user or benefit, permission key and optional context.

 **Object name:**
     website_applied_permission